mmwandla/secure-employee-portal/README.md

 * References

 # Purpose:
-This project is for creating a secure employee payment portal in an international payments portal
+This project is for creating a secure employee portal in an international payments portal

 # Authors:
 * Mthokozisi Mwandla, ST10084814@vcconnect.edu.za